Moon Illusion: Why Does the Full Moon Look Bigger on the Horizon?

 Actually Smaller at the Horizon

 What makes the Moon illusion particularly confounding is that in reality, a rising Full Moon near the horizon is about 1.5% smaller as perceived by the human retina than an overhead Moon.
-This is because around the time of moonrise the Moon is about 6400 kilometers (about 4,000 miles) from an observer's location than when it is high in the sky.
+This is because around the time of moonrise the Moon is about 6400 kilometers (about 4000 miles) farther away from an observer's location than when it is high in the sky.

 Sometimes when the Moon is right near the horizon, it can look flatter - as if one of its edges have been squished.
 This is a mirage, and unlike illusions that have psychological basis, can be explained by the laws of physics.
 Refraction to be precise.
 As moonlight passes through the layers of atmosphere, it gets bent.
 At the horizon, moonlight from the lower edge of the Moon passes through more of the atmosphere than from the upper edge, making its lower edge seem flatter and more distorted than its upper edge.

 - What Is a Supermoon?

 - The Moon Phases

 - How Can Full Moon Be in the Daytime?

 - The Far Side of the Moon

 - What Is a Black Moon?

 - Taking pictures of the Moon